 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

-The United States enforces restrictions on travel to Cuba.
+The United States still enforces restrictions on travel to Cuba.
 The embargo applies to all United States citizens and permanent residents wherever they are located, and all people and organisations physically in the United States, including Australians.
-If you plan to travel to Cuba, make sure you are familiar with the sanctions.
+If you plan to travel to Cuba, make sure you are familiar with the sanctions and travel restrictions.
 For further details, see the Office of Foreign Assets Control website.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the Aviation Safety Network website for information on aviation safety in the United States.